AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/google-sheets-modules.md

   </tr>
   <tr>
    <td>Mode</td>
-   <td> <p>Select whether you want to select the spreadsheet and sheet manually or by mapping.</p> <p>Note: Manual mapping is useful, for example, when a new spreadsheet is created in an Workfront Fusion scenario and you want to add data in the newly created spreadsheet directly in the scenario.</p> </td>
+   <td> <p>Select whether you want to select the spreadsheet and sheet manually or by mapping.</p> <p>Note: Manual mapping is useful, for example, when a new spreadsheet is created in an [!DNL Workfront Fusion] scenario and you want to add data in the newly created spreadsheet directly in the scenario.</p> </td>
   </tr>
   <tr>
    <td>Spreadsheet </td>